 Nuts or seed: Chia seeds, sunflower seeds, almonds, pecans … you get the picture.

-Nut butters: If peanut butter is not your thing, give almond butter or even sunflower butter a try.
+Nut butters: If peanut butter is not your thing, give almond butter, cashew butter or even sunflower butter a try.

 Maple syrup: Swap out the honey in this recipe for true maple syrup, not the stuff made out of corn syrup.

 Cocoa powder: Just add in a scoop to make these chocolate energy balls.

 How to make no bake energy balls with protein powder

 To make this high protein snack, start by grabbing a bowl.

 Add the oats.
 Start by combining your dry ingredients, including protein powder and ground flaxseed.